A Comprehensive Interpretation of Fermi-LAT Pulsars: Fundamental-Plane Death Border, Visibility Thresholds, and GeV-TeV Unification: Observational consequences

 The entire ATNF group clearly shows two distinct regimes: RRLmax and PDL.
 The Fermi pulsars lie near the RRLmax regime (and start deviating from it for larger $\ed$), and their flux reaches the LAT sensitivity threshold just before the knee, corresponding to the transition between the two regimes.
+This is not a fine-tuned coincidence.
+In our framework the knee marks an intrinsic transition after which both the cutoff energy and the radiative efficiency drop rapidly on the PDL branch, so for typical distances the predicted GeV flux falls below the LAT sensitivity soon after the transition, consistent with the regime change suggested by the PIC trends.
+Consequently, the lowest-$\dot{\mathcal{E}}$ LAT detections primarily provide an upper limit on how high $\dot{\mathcal{E}}_{\rm TR}$ can be, while the detailed confirmation requires selection effects and population synthesis.
 The magnetars similarly populate both regimes; however, only three appear to lie clearly above the LAT sensitivity threshold.

 In the middle and right-hand panels of Fig.~\ref{fig:edot-Fg_ecut-Fg_edot-ecut}, we show $\log$-$\log$ plots of $F_\gamma$ versus $\epsilon_{\rm c}$ and $\epsilon_{\rm c}$ versus $\dot{\mathcal{E}}$, respectively, using the same color coding as in the left-hand panel.
 Both panels reveal the two emission regimes, with their distinction most evident in the right-hand panel.
 In the middle panel, the LAT sensitivity threshold lies near the transition knee between the regimes.
 At high fluxes, within the RRLmax regime, several ATNF catalog pulsars and a few magnetars exhibit $\epsilon_{\rm c}$ values at or beyond those detected by Fermi-LAT; this divergence is even more apparent in the right-hand panel, where the ATNF and magnetar $\epsilon_{\rm c}$ values depart from the Fermi-LAT trend at high $\dot{\mathcal{E}}$.
 This behavior arises because the ATNF and magnetar values reflect theoretical maxima.
 Consistent with Fig.~\ref{fig:FP projected Fermi PIC Theory - moving average trend}, the ATNF values closely follow the RRLmax prediction at low $\dot{\mathcal{E}}$, but deviate at higher $\dot{\mathcal{E}}$, exhibiting lower $\epsilon_{\rm c}$ values than those expected from the RRLmax scaling.